 Our vibrant downtown offers charming locally owned shops (think eco-friendly and organic baby products, vintage records, Canadian made women’s apparel, bicycles, skis, yarn, and so much more…)

 And if it’s a night out you are looking for, we can accommodate that too.
 Restaurants serving local and international cuisine, craft breweries, local bars and clubs are all part of Sault Ste.
 Marie’s unique nightlife.

 Local cab companies and Sault Ste.
 Marie transit services are also on hand to provide reliable routes to get you home safely.

 The area surrounding Sault Ste.
 Marie inspired a group of seven artists – and a nation – to tell its story.
 Today, it’s where artists, musicians, artists, videographers, writers, photographers, artisans, and performers gather to share their talents.

-Take in the latest exhibit at the Art Gallery of Algoma, catch a theatre performance at the Sault Community Theatre Centre, or get a front row seat to hear a local band play at Lop Lops Gallery and Lounge.
+Take in the latest exhibit at the Art Gallery of Algoma or 180 Projects, catch a theatre performance at the Sault Community Theatre Centre, or get a front row seat to hear a local band play at Lop Lops Gallery and Lounge.

 Sault Ste.
 Marie is also home to annual events and festivals, like the Algoma Fall Festival, Rotary Fest, the Gathering at the Rapids Pow Wow, and the Shadows of the Mind Film Festival.